 Japan and the United States have had a complicated relationship for the past sixty or seventy years.
-Defeated in World War II, post-war Japan had a very different reaction to their conquerors than most conquered states throughout history: Japan admired the US.
-Over the proceeding decades, they became infatuated, due in no small part to American culture that filtered over to Japan in the form of music and movies.
+Defeated in World War II, post-war Japan had a very different reaction to its conquerors than most conquered states throughout history: Japan admired the US.
+Over the subsequent decades, Japan became infatuated, due in no small part to American culture that filtered over to Japan in the form of music and movies.

 The nature of Japanese society made it effectively impossible for most people to live an authentic American lifestyle of adventure and freedom (at least, as it was depicted in American cinema).
 So, on some subconscious level, men shackled in robotic office jobs decided that, if they couldn’t actually live like Americans, they could at least dress the part on their days off.